 Period blood is very different from blood that moves continuously through the veins.
 In fact, it’s less concentrated blood.
 It has fewer blood cells than ordinary blood.

 Not every woman gets her period and not every female who gets a period considers themselves a woman.
-Transgender men may still get their periods, just as transgender women might not have periods.
+Transgender men and nonbinary people

 Menstruation isn’t always just a “woman’s” issue.
 It’s a human issue.